-Services that SAF Can Advertise
+Services that SAF Can Advertise with Call Control Discovery (CCD)

 In theory, any service can be advertised through SAF.
 The first service to use SAF is Cisco Unified Communications Call Control Discovery (CCD).
 CCD uses SAF to distribute and maintain information about the availability of internal directory numbers (DNs) hosted by call control agents such as Cisco Unified CM and Unified CME.
 CCD also distributes the corresponding number prefixes that allow these internal directory numbers to be reached from the PSTN ("To PSTN" prefixes).